MonkModeMan/ai-news-curation-site/astro-site/src/content/posts/2025-06-20-no-gpu-left-behind-unlocking-efficiency-with-co-located-vllm-in-trl-885911.md

 - Wasted GPU time on both sides
 - Increased demand for extra GPUs just to run inference
 - Reduced overall throughput and higher cost
 In online learning methods like GRPO — where generation happens constantly — this inefficiency becomes even more painful.
-You spend more on hardware, but don&#39;t get the performance you&#39;d expect.
+You spend more on hardware, but don't get the performance you'd expect.
 So, the key question becomes: Can we share the same GPUs for both training and generation, instead of separating them?
 💡 The Opportunity
 The main issue was that training and inference ran on separate GPUs, leading to idle time and underutilization.
 The natural solution?
 Run both on the same GPUs.
 Instead of having vLLM operate as a standalone server in its own process and devices, what if vLLM could run alongside the training code, within the same distributed process group?
 This would let us launch a single distributed job where training and inference share the same devices, switching between tasks efficiently without wasting resources.